Bingham Leaching and Precipitation Plants

 "George Bernard Robbe, Salt Lake mining engineer, died Sunday (April 7) at 11:50 p.m. of natural causes in a Salt Lake hospital.
 Mr. Robbe was the inventor of a precipitation process for recovering copper from waters of springs containing dissolved copper salts.
 The process first was used in the 1920s."
 "Mr. Robbe was born on October 18, 1884 in Frenchlanding, Michigan."
 Apparently, Robbe and his wife Hazel did not have children.
 (Salt Lake Tribune, April 9, 1963)

-In 1922 Ohio Copper company commenced the interesting project of leaching the ore body in place.
+In 1922 Ohio Copper company commenced leaching its copper ore body in place.
 Water was pumped to the top of the old caved stopes underground and distributed through them, being allowed to percolate through the broken ore, thus taking into solution the copper content.
 When the water reached the Mascotte tunnel level it was collected and the copper content precipitated by scrap iron and the water recirculated.
 This practice was highly successful, large amounts of copper being produced.
 For instance in 1927 production was 4,825,587 pounds of nearly pure copper.
 This operation was maintained till 1931 when the depression forced a shut down.
 The Ohio Copper property remained dormant till 1938 when a tailings retreatment plant was built at Lark.
 This plant was operating successfully in 1940.
 (The Economic and Social History of Bingham Canyon, Utah, by George Addy, BYU thesis, 1949, page 32, citing United States Geological Survey, Mineral Resources of the United States, 1927, page 665, and USGS Mineral Resources of the United States, 1931, page 568)

 August 5, 1922